epfl-ada/ada-2024-project-databrewers/index.md

   {% include palate_treemap.html %}
 </div>

 The **palate** of a beer plays a significant role in its overall appeal, and seasonal variations reveal shifting preferences in flavor profiles.
 During the colder months, sweet terms dominate positive reviews.
-Words like « sweet », « caramel », and « toffee » are frequently mentioned, reflecting a preference for richer, sweeter flavors that provide warmth and comfort.
+Words like "sweet", "caramel", and "toffee" are frequently mentioned, reflecting a preference for richer, sweeter flavors that provide warmth and comfort.
 However, as temperatures rise, acidic terms become more prevalent in positive reviews.
-Descriptors like « acidic », « citrusy », and « sour » indicate a preference for sharper, more refreshing palates that offer a crisp and invigorating experience.
+Descriptors like "acidic", "citrusy", and "sour" indicate a preference for sharper, more refreshing palates that offer a crisp and invigorating experience.

 <div style="display: flex; justify-content: center;">
   {% include taste_treemap.html %}
 </div>

 Seasonal variations also reveal distinct preferences for **taste**: positive reviews during spring season often highlight fruity notes.
-Words like « citrus », « grapefruit », and « fruit » are significantly more prevalent, showcasing a clear preference for bright, fresh flavors that resonate with the season's renewal.
+Words like "citrus", "grapefruit", and "fruit" are significantly more prevalent, showcasing a clear preference for bright, fresh flavors that resonate with the season's renewal.
 During winter, malty flavors take center stage in the colder months.
-Descriptors such as « caramel », «roasted », and « toffee » dominate positive reviews, reflecting a craving for rich, warming tastes that pair well with the season.
+Descriptors such as "caramel", "roasted", and "toffee" dominate positive reviews, reflecting a craving for rich, warming tastes that pair well with the season.
 About autumn, this transitional season sees a blend of fruity and sweet terms in positive reviews.
-Words like « fruit » and « sweet » become prominent, indicating a preference for beers with both fresh and indulgent flavor profiles as temperatures cool down.
+Words like "fruit" and "sweet" become prominent, indicating a preference for beers with both fresh and indulgent flavor profiles as temperatures cool down.